nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Net:** Nets are "close-ranged missile" tactical weapons, designed to be held in one hand (or attached at the hip) and thrown with the other, entangling a nearby opponent to either capture them or immobilize them for better attacking.
 They function as "missile" type weapons, using DEX-modified attacks, but have a melee-only range.
 Nets do not do damage, instead serving as ranged Tactical Weapons.
 See **Tactical Attacks** in the Combat Chapter.

 **Shield Weapons:** Some shields have special attached weaponry, such as horns, knives, swords, and tusks.
-In mechanical terms, these are versatile weapons, which can be used either offensively (as their attached weapons) or defensively (giving shield Defense Beans).
+In mechanical terms, these are versatile weapons, which can be used either offensively (as their attached weapons) or defensively (providing a Defense bonus).
 The player using it must decide each round how they are using it, applying the result until their next subsequent round.
 See also "Armour & Shields," below.

 **Sling and Slingstones:** The base listed stats for the sling assume the user is equipped with actual crafted sling bullets as their choice of ammunition.
 However, in a pinch a sling user can feasibly put any small hard object into the sling for use as ammunition: coins, marbles, stones off the ground, etc. Any of these items not specifically crafted as sling bullets is considered a "slingstone" for the purpose of mechanics.
 When using slingstones, reduce damage by -1 (to a minimum of 1) and reduce base range by half (i.e. 40/80).